blankaex/blog/_posts/2023-07-23-starter-watches.md

 Side-by-side the watches are almost identical, which is no surprise as they share all the same specs, even down to the price tag.
 The SBPX063's dial thankfuly tends more towards the 123's apart from the "solar" subtext.
 I could've done without this, and I'm not sure why it's only listed on this one despite all 3 watches being solar powered.

 Regardless, I managed to snag the 063 at an auction for just shy of 9000 yen, which was great shopping as far as I'm concerned.
-Apart from the overall aesthetic, the kanji day window and casual oyster bracelet were just what I was after, and I have no real complaints about the purchase.
+Apart from the overall aesthetic, the kanji day window and steel bracelet were just what I was after, and I have no real complaints about the purchase.

 {% capture images %}
     {{ site.url }}/assets/res/2023-07-23-starter-watches/wrist.jpg